Our Strategic Priorities

 Naturopathic medicine was regulated in Ontario under the Drugless Practitioner’s Act from 1925 to 2015.
 We are now under the umbrella of the Regulated Health Professions Act, 1991 that regulates other health professions, including physicians, dentists, pharmacists and nurses in Ontario.
 Our transition to self-regulation occurred with proclamation of the Naturopathy Act, 2007, on July 1, 2015.
 The College of Naturopaths of Ontario (CONO) now regulates the practice of Naturopathic medicine, in the same way that the College of Physicians and Surgeons of Ontario regulates the practice of physicians in the province.

 With the Naturopathy Act in place, NDs are now even better positioned to help relieve the pressure on other elements of the health care system in Ontario.
 Patients report that Naturopathic medicine helps them to be less reliant on expensive pharmaceuticals, make fewer unnecessary visits to emergency departments or walk-in clinics and improve their health by making better lifestyle and dietary choices.
-Additionally NDs help fill gaps in Ontario’s health care system in some remote communities where a ND is the only professional providing general primary health care.
 The fact that many Naturopathic Doctors provide house calls is an another benefit.

 Continuing education is a regulatory requirement for registered NDs in the province of Ontario.
 The OAND is proud to sponsor leading-edge continuing education offering clinical insights based on recent research findings and long term clinical practice, in a variety of learning methods, from webinars to live in-person training.
 Annually the OAND sponsors a 3-day clinical convention that is respected throughout the North American Naturopathic community.